-I've rated this year's Black Friday streaming deals so far from best to worst - including a 62% Disney+ saving and a crazy 99 cent deal
+I've rated today's best Black Friday streaming deals from best to worst – including 62% off Disney+ and a crazy 99 cent deal

-Looking at picking up a new TV & film or music streaming subscription on Black Friday?
-I’ve been through a bunch of the available deals and ranked my top 10
+Looking at picking up a new TV & film or music streaming subscription?
+I’ve waded through a bunch of the available deals and ranked my top 10

-With all the Black Friday streaming deals coming in, it’s hard to keep up with everything that’s going on.
-With that in mind, I thought I’d take a look through what’s currently on offer and rank the deals from best to worst (not actually terrible deals, but not the ones I'd go for first) to help you find a nice discount.
+With all the Black Friday streaming deals flying around, it’s hard to keep up with everything that’s going on today.
+With that in mind, I thought I’d take a look through what’s currently on offer and rank the deals from best to worst (ok, so none of them are actually terrible deals, but there are definitely some I'd point you towards over others) in order to help you find a nice discount for your forthcoming TV or music streaming.

-Film and TV streaming services are dominating at the moment, but I’ll update this page as more deals start to come through - but if you want my top pick right now, I’m giving that to the Disney+/Hulu (with ads) bundle in the US for only $4.99/month for 12 months – that's down from the usual monthly price of $12.99 – a saving of more than $95.
+Film and TV streaming services are dominating at the moment, but I’ll update this page as more deals start to come through.
+If you want my top pick right now, I’m awarding that honour to the Disney+/Hulu (with ads) bundle in the US that's currently going for the low price of only $4.99/month for 12 months – that's a drop from the usual monthly price of $12.99 and a saving of more than $95 over the course of 12 months.

-Check out my full list below and for more, don’t forget to keep your eyes on all the Black Friday music deals that are currently available.
+You can check out my full list below and for more, don’t forget to keep your eyes on all of the Louder team's hand picked Black Friday music deals.

 Read moreRead less▼